Krylov complexity of many-body localization: Operator localization in Krylov basis: Operator growth in the MBL phenomenological model

 for $n >1 $.
-This gives us $O_{2n-1}=b_{2n-1}^{-1}i\tau_0^{y}B_{2n-1}$ and $O_{2n}=b_{2n}^{-1}\tau_0^{x}B_{2n}$ from the Lanczos algorithm.
+This gives us $O_{2n-1}=b_{2n-1}^{-1}i\hat{\tau}_0^{y}\hat{B}_{2n-1}$ and $O_{2n}=b_{2n}^{-1}\hat{\tau}_0^{x}\hat{B}_{2n}$ from the Lanczos algorithm.

-In Fig.~\ref{fig:phenobn}(a), we show the disorder averaged Lanczos coefficients $\overline{b_n}$ from the phenomenological model.
-Note that $\overline{b_n}$ appears to approach a constant, but also with an even-odd alteration and the odd branch usually has a higher value than the even branch.
+In Fig.~\ref{fig:phenobn}(a), we show the disorder-averaged Lanczos coefficients $\overline{b_n}$ from the phenomenological model.
+Note that $\overline{b_n}$ appears to approach constants at large $n$, also having an even-odd alteration but with a higher-valued odd branch.
 We also show several disorder realizations of $b_n$ in Fig.~\ref{fig:phenobn}(b).

+We point out that the apparent different behavior of $b_n$ in the MBL phenomenological model compared to the microscopic MBL model is not surprising.
+The calculation and the result in the phenomenological model is not only from a different choice of the initial operator, but also from a different choice of the operator basis, resulting in a different $\mathcal{L}$ .
+The behavior of $b_n$ from the MBL phenomenological model is also reminiscent of the single-spin dynamics evolving under a magnetic field $H = J_{\text{eff}} \sigma^z$ with the initial operator $\sigma^x$.
+However, the difference lies in the fact that in the MBL phenomenological model, $\hat{J}_{\text{eff}}$ depends on the other $\ell$-bit configurations, or equivalently, $\hat{J}_{\text{eff}}$ is a diagonal matrix or an operator instead of a number.
+Physically, this $\ell$-bit-dependent effective field $\hat{J}_{\text{eff}}$ will cause the decoherence of the spin.